 Cons of alcohol consumption

 - Alcohol, like fructose, is a hepatotoxin (a toxin for the liver).
 In excess, it causes damage to the liver and can lead to alcoholic liver disease.
 Studies have shown though that alcohol becomes particularly damaging to the liver when a high amount of polyunsaturated fat is consumed.
-The Paleo diet is already a very low polyunsaturated fat diet which makes the diet protective, to a certain extent, from the damage of alcohol on the liver.
+Paleo is already a very low polyunsaturated fat diet which makes the diet protective, to a certain extent, from the damage of alcohol on the liver.

 - Obviously, alcohol is a drug that causes drunkenness and loss of inhibitions, coordination and fine motor skills.
 This can mean all sorts of trouble, from accidents to inappropriate behaviors.